lolyu/aoi/cpp/msvc_cpp/10_class_and_struct/move_semantics.md

 # move semantics
 * the move constructor/assignment takes resources owned by the parameter.
     * the move constructor/assigment should release the data pointers in the source object so the destructor will not free the memory multiple times.
+* the move constructor/assignment should do the following:
+    * destroy self visible resources
+        * delete any local pointers
+    * move assign/init all bases and members
+        * move the data from other to self
+    * if the move assign/init cannot make the other resource-less, make it so
+        * assign pointers in other object to `nullptr`

 ```cpp
 class MemoryBlock